gray-panda/grayrepo/2017_labyREnth/chal/mob3_showmewhatyougot/README.md

   - Displays the message "I LIKE WHAT YOU GOT.
 GOOD JOB." if it is the same.

 Combining the 3 decrypted strings will give us the flag.
-The flag is never displayed on the UI, therefore one must be able to use lldb and the simulator correctly to get the flag.
+The flag is never displayed on the UI, therefore one must use lldb and the simulator to get the flag.

 ### How to get the flag in iOS Simulator + lldb